-Under the Trust Agreement, Wilmington Trust Company, the trustee of the Trust and the Fund (the "Trustee"), has delegated to the Managing Owner the exclusive management and control of all aspects of the business of the Trust and the Fund.
+Under the Trust Agreement, Wilmington Trust Company, the trustee of the Fund (the "Trustee"), has delegated to the Managing Owner the exclusive management and control of all aspects of the business of the Fund.
 The Trustee will have no duty or liability to supervise or monitor the performance of the Managing Owner, nor will the Trustee have any liability for the acts or omissions of the Managing Owner.